Coronavirus and Nursing Homes/Long Term Care Facilities: Making Sure Your Loved Ones Get The Care They Need

 - Take advantage of FaceTime and other telephone chat apps available;

 - Ask the nursing home to set up virtual visits via programs such as Skype or Zoom.

 Let Us Help You Today

 Cavallo & Cavallo is dedicated to helping you ensure your loved ones are provided for during this difficult time, particularly those who are most vulnerable.
-Contact our Bronx & New Rochelle Medicaid & nursing home attorneys online to discuss your options today.
+Contact our Bronx & Westchester Medicaid & nursing home attorneys online to discuss your options today.